SEB-9-BH/first-react-lesson/getting-started-with-react/README.md

 ## Other files

 There are a few other files and directories that Vite created for us when we created this project.
-Some will potentially be familiar to you, while others will not.
-In the project root we have:
+Some may be familiar to you, while others will not.
+In the project root, we have:

 - `public` directory - for holding static files, such as images, served by your application.
 - `.eslintrc.cjs` - for syntax highlighting to inform you of warnings or errors.
 - `.gitignore` - for ensuring we don't send environment details to GitHub.
 - `vite.config.js` - for configuring the Vite app.

-You don't need to worry about the contents of these files for now, but they will be helpful down the road as your go on your React journey.
+You don't need to worry about the contents of these files for now, but they will be helpful down the road as you go on your React journey.